Frequently asked questions about housing and residence life at the IUP Punxsutawney campus

 What is the policy on noise?

 Residents are responsible for maintaining reasonable conditions for study and sleep in our residence halls.
-Quiet hours are in effect Sunday through Thursday from 10:00 p.m. to 8:00 a.m. and Friday–Saturday from midnight to 10:00 a.m.
-A twenty-four-hour quiet period goes into effect prior to and during final exam periods.
-Courtesy hours, in effect twenty-four hours a day, require students to be considerate of the needs of others at all times and to comply with requests for maintaining a reasonable level of quiet.
+Minimum courtesy and quiet hours have been established 10:00 p.m. to 8:00 a.m. weekdays and midnight to 8:00 a.m. weekends.
+A 24-hour quiet period goes into effect prior to and during final exam periods.
+Courtesy hours, in effect 24 hours a day, require students to be considerate of the needs of others at all times and to comply with requests for maintaining a reasonable level of quiet.
 Quiet hours cover specific evening hours and require that noise be reduced so that nothing can be heard from within rooms when doors are closed.

 What happens when a student violates policy?

 Students who violate policies can expect to experience the consequences of those decisions.
 For a lesser violation, a student will be required to meet with his or her building director to discuss the situation and participate in an action plan.
 Action plans may include a formal written warning, a contract for behavior change, and/or an educational assignment designed to help the student gain new information and insight.